MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-freeorg.md

     ![Screenshot of the Write text to file action.](media\getting-started-freeorg\getting-started-freeorg-write-text-file.png)

-1. To test if the flow runs as expected, select **Run** button on the upper part of the flow designer.
+1. To test if the flow runs as expected, select the **Run** button on the upper part of the flow designer.

 1. To check how every single action is implemented, run the flow step-by-step using the **Run next action** button.